Bobby Brackins

 Robert Clifton Brackins III (born September 14, 1988) is an American rapper, record producer, and songwriter.
-Born in Berkeley and raised in East Oakland, California, he is best known as a credited songwriter for the 2014 singles "2 On" by Tinashe and "Loyal" by Chris Brown.
-As a recording artist, he is known for his guest feature on Ray J's 2013 single "I Hit It First", which peaked at number 51 on the Billboard Hot 100.
+Born in Berkeley and raised in East Oakland, California, he is best known as a credited songwriter on the 2014 singles "2 On" by Tinashe and "Loyal" by Chris Brown. both of which were certified multi-platinum by the Recording Industry Association of America (RIAA).
+As a recording artist, he is known for his guest appearance on Ray J's 2013 single "I Hit It First", which peaked at number 51 on the Billboard Hot 100.

 Brackins signed with Republic Records as a solo act in 2010; his debut single, "143" (featuring Ray J) was released in May of that year and peaked at number 84 on the Billboard Hot 100.
 His debut studio album, To Live For (2016) was supported by the singles "Hot Box" (featuring G-Eazy and Mila J) and "My Jam" (featuring Zendaya and Jeremih).
 He frequently writes for productions by fellow California-based producer Nic Nac, with whom he formed the group Go Dav in 2007.